cjn9414/snake-hdl/README.md

 * The seven-segment display on the FPGA board will be used to maintain the score of the user.

 ## Status
-This project has yet to be started.
-I can't be sure when it will be started, as I have many active projects.
-I mainly wanted the notes above documented so that when I get around to this project I know where to start.
+This project is just getting started.
+I can't be sure when I will kick this project into full gear, as I have many active projects.
+I mainly wanted the notes above documented so that when I get around to pursuing this project I know what can be done.
 I don't anticipate this project being too much of a time commitment.
 I would expect it to be operational in maybe a weekend or two of work.
 This timeframe may change depending on how competent I am with Verilog at the time of start.

 ## Future
 As of right now, I don't expect to continue this project much further than the imagined end result.
 This is more of a quick and fun project!